-International Applicants are students who are not citizens or permanent residents of the U.S. who would need an F-1 student visa to attend Stonehill.
+International Applicants are students who would need an F-1 student visa to enter the United States and attend Stonehill.

 Achieve Your Full Potential in the Heart of New England